ymotoba/PagerSlidingTabStrip/README.md

 *For a working implementation of this project see the `sample/` folder.*

-  1. Include the following dependency to your gradle file.
+  1. Include the following dependency in your `build.gradle` file.

 ```groovy
     compile 'com.jpardogo.materialtabstrip:library:1.0.9'